 All chemicals in this group are structurally related esters of boric acid listed on the Australian Inventory of Industrial Chemicals (the Inventory).
-This evaluation is a human health risk assessment for all identified uses.
+This evaluation is a human health risk assessment for all identified industrial uses of the chemicals.

 These chemicals have been assessed as a group because they have similar use patterns and reactivity (hydrolysis to boric acid).